rovaughn/platform-docs/platform/manual/auth/index.rst

 .. meta::
    :keywords: hasura_id

-Hasura Auth
+Hasura auth
 ===========

-The Hasura ``Auth microservice`` provides APIs which let you create, authenticate and manage user accounts on your Hasura project.
+The Hasura ``auth microservice`` provides APIs which let you create, authenticate and manage user accounts on your Hasura project.
 It also lets you manage sessions and roles for users.

-Once a user is registered (signed-up) on Hasura, the Auth microservice attaches a unique integer value called ``Hasura Identity`` or ``hasura_id`` and a default role ``'user'`` to the user.
+Once a user is registered (signed up) on Hasura, the auth microservice attaches a unique integer value called ``Hasura Identity`` or ``hasura_id`` and a default role ``'user'`` to the user.

-These value can be used across microservices to refer to the user registered by the Auth microservice.
+These values can be used across microservices to refer to the user registered by the auth microservice.
-To understand how microservices receive the ``hasura_id`` and roles of a user, check out :doc:`sessions`
+To understand how microservices receive the ``hasura_id`` and roles of a user, check out :doc:`sessions`.

-Hasura Auth provides a bunch of admin APIs to perform administrative tasks on your user accounts.
+Hasura auth provides a bunch of admin APIs to perform administrative tasks on your user accounts.

-**Explore the Auth APIs**
+**Explore the auth APIs**

-Use the API console to try out the various Auth APIs.
+Use the API console to try out the various auth APIs.

 .. code-block:: bash